specklesystems/speckle-unreal/README.md

 ## NOTICE

-* Tested on Windows, Unreal Engine v4.26 and Visual Studio Community 2019
+* Tested on Windows, Unreal Engine v4.26 with Visual Studio Community 2019 and JetBrain's Rider for Unreal 2021.2
 * Only displays meshes.
 Breps are converted using their display values.
 * Does not use the Speckle Kit workflow as conversions all happen in C++.